BY RICK VOAKES, MD

 Sylvia has 66 PDGA titles, and amazingly 51 of them are in the Open Division!
 Sylvia starting competing in tournaments in 1989, at age 47.

-Vanessa Chambers gives a hand to Sylvia after a tournament.
+Vanessa Chambers (in background) gives a hand to Sylvia after a tournament.

 Sylvia greatly enjoys being a disc golf spectator as well as a competitor.